neal-o-r/markov_sentences/README.md

 # Markov Sentences
 Markov chain sentence generator.

+Give it A Portrait of the Artist and you get something like this back.

 ```
 He had noted the mockery in the corridor as the first verses over and the sublime, the very devils,
 who had sinned and, though he knew his part.